Vindasu/car-squared/README.md

 ## Design

+Our project is broken into three sections:

+* Inventory
+* Sales
+* Services

+### Inventory

+The inventory serves as the parent for the automobile model and the sales and service microservices poll to an automobile virtual object locally.
+The inventory service also hosts the manufacturer and vehicle model which are accessable globally via a linear foreignkey route (mfg accessible in vehiclemodel, vehicle model accessible in automobile, automobile polled to the service and sales microservices).

+### Sales and Services

+The sales and service microservices are centered around their Sale and Appointment models respectively.
+A sale can be made with a salesperson, customer, and automobile and can be referenced in either the Sales List or the Sales History List the latter of which can use the employee name to sort.
+An appointment can be made with a technician, a customer (and their reason/date), and an automobile.
+If their automobile is present in the inventory model, they receive a "VIP" state.
+They can be sorted by a VIN search function.
+The inventory model was also integrated with Pexels API to populate the inventory with images of the make and model of your car for convenience.

 ## Service microservice

 I created a Technician and an Appointment model, with the technician as a foreign key to the appointment.
 I also created an Automobile value object within the Services app in order to pull data from the Automobile entity from the Inventory microservice.